bem-site/bem-method/method/bem-for-js/bem-for-js.en.md

     logo.js    # Dynamic behavior of the block in the browser
 ```

-Dividing the code into parts and strictly organizing the project’s file system not only make it easier to navigate the project and reuse or migrate components, but also allow us to work with redefinition levels for JavaScript and use assembly.
+Dividing the code into parts and strictly organizing the project’s file structure not only make it easier to navigate the project and reuse or migrate components, but also allow us to work with redefinition levels for JavaScript and use assembly.

 ### Working with redefinition levels

-The documentation for the BEM methodology provides [many examples](../filesystem/filesystem.en.md#examples-of-using-redefinition-levels) where the final CSS implementation of a block is assembled from different redefinition levels.
+The documentation for the BEM methodology provides [many examples](../filestructure/filestructure.en.md#examples-of-using-redefinition-levels) where the final CSS implementation of a block is assembled from different redefinition levels.
 Applying BEM principles to JavaScript allows us to similarly divide a block’s behavior into different levels:

 * Implement new block functionality on a different redefinition level while preserving the previous block behavior, inheriting it and extending it (make a super call).
 * Completely override the block behavior (redefine it).